-Elon Musk Declares Tesla Bankruptcy On Twitter As April Fool’s Joke
+Elon Musk Declares Tesla Bankrupt On Twitter As April Fool’s Joke

-Tesla has had a hard time dealing with the aftermath of the recent mishaps involving self-driving vehicles, which even included a fatal crash of its own Model X electric vehicle.
-The series of events has resulted in the decrease in confidence towards the new technology that has become apparent in the rapid fall of stock prices of different technological firms, including Tesla.
+Tesla has had a hard time dealing with the aftermath of recent mishaps involving self-driving vehicles, which even included a fatal crash of its own Model X electric vehicle.
+The series of events has resulted in the decrease in confidence toward the new technology, which has become apparent in the rapid fall of stock prices of different technological firms, including Tesla.
 The company’s chief executive officer, Elon Musk, made light of the situation by posting a rather shocking tweet.
 Musk declared on social media that Telsa was going bankrupt and that despite its last-ditch effort of selling massive amounts of Easter Eggs, they apparently were not able to raise enough money to save the company.

 Given the volatility of the company’s current situation, some stockholders quickly replied to the post to express their dismay.
-According to The New York Times, Musk previously teased on social media that he was going to be announcing some “important news,” but no one really expected that the announcement would actually be an April fool’s joke.
+According to The New York Times, Musk previously teased on social media that he was going to be announcing some “important news,” but no one really expected that the announcement would actually be an April Fool’s joke.
 Fortunately, Musk posted several follow-up tweets that had a more lighthearted tone.
 One post even included a photo of Musk pretending to be unconscious lying on the ground beside a Tesla Model 3 vehicle while holding up a cardboard sign that had the word “Bankwupt” written on it.

 Tesla Goes Bankrupt